GDPR was implemented across the UK and the EU on the 25th May 2018. Is your organisation now fully compliant?

 A security and compliance consultant can carry out an inspection of your new or existing site and assist with appropriate signage design and location.
 It’s advisable to have a video surveillance system policy document that complies with BS 7958:2015 CCTV Management and operations code of practice.

-3. Data Controllers must show justification for storing, retaining, and processing data in a secure manner.
+- Data Controllers must show justification for storing, retaining, and processing data in a secure manner

-If your business feels it is justifical to retain video surveillance data for longer than 30 days, then you must state your reasons in a risk assessment.
+If your business feels it is justified to retain video surveillance data for longer than 30 days, then you must state the reasons in a risk assessment.
 Many businesses find it necessary to store surveillance data in the cloud for an unlimited period of time to defend against fraudulent injury/insurance claims.

 Per Article 15 of the GDPR; “Any person whose image is recorded on a Video Surveillance System has a right to seek and be supplied with a copy of their own personal data from the footage.”
 This means that any person who is captured by your surveillance system and can be seen has the right to request that footage as it is their personal data.
 This is known as a Data Subject Access Request (DSAR) and must be responded to within 30 days.
 If any other individuals are visible in the footage, they must be obscured or redacted in order to protect their identity.
 This also includes vehicle number plates and any sensitive documents/information visible in the footage.

 A redaction service, like Ocucon Pixelate will enable you to redact video to comply with DSARs.
 To learn more about Pixelate, click here.